maluicr/EpiGeostats/README.md

 # data

 A set of functions written in R will generate the required files and call dss.c.64.exe for block sequential simulation.
-To run the code, you will need :
-- a disease dataset (data.frame) and,
-- a georeferenced grid with id region values at all simulation nodes (locations).
+To run the code, you will need a disease dataset (data.frame) and a georeferenced grid with id region values at all simulation nodes (locations).